A mother’s love never ends. A mother’s prayers for her adult children should not end either.

 That is hard for me to imagine as a mom.
 But, I know how much I love my children and to think that God loves them even more than I do is very comforting.

-Pray that your adult children will surrender to God’s will for their lives, and they will seek His wisdom.
+Pray that your adult children will surrender to God’s will for their lives and seek His wisdom.

 Have you ever been disappointed in your adult children?
-Maybe you disagree with the choices they have made in friends, lifestyle, job, spouse?
+Maybe you disagree with their friends, lifestyle, job, or spouse choices.

-As a mom, it is so hard when you know your adult child is making a mistake, but they just won’t listen.
+It is hard for a mom to know her adult child is making a mistake, but they just won’t listen.

 We all want to protect our kids.
-We want their lives to be easier, better, filled with more peace and happiness than what we have had.
+We want their lives to be easier, better, and more peaceful and happy than we have had.

 If we have a strong foundation of faith, it is much easier to weather these storms.